-We’ve talked about EpiPens before on Food Allergy Living, including how to travel with them and what to do in case of an accidental injection of epinephrine.
-With the new school year upon us, many parents of children with food allergies are faced with the dilemma of where to store their child’s EpiPen at school.
+We’ve talked about epinephrine auto-injectors before on Food Allergy Living, including how to travel with them and what to do in case of an accidental injection of epinephrine.
+With the new school year upon us, many parents of children with food allergies are faced with the dilemma of where to store their child’s epinephrine auto-injector at school.
 Should they carry it with them at all times?
 Should it be stored in the nurse’s office?
 What happens on the playground or on a field trip?

-If your child is not old enough to carry their own EpiPen, or their school will not allow it, you will want to determine whether or not one can be stored in their classroom (in addition to the nurse’s office).
-If they are in multiple classrooms each day, you may want to store one EpiPen in each room to be safe.
-You will also want to make sure that all of your children’s teachers are properly trained in how to administer the EpiPen.
+If your child is not old enough to carry their own epinephrine auto-injector, or their school will not allow it, you will want to determine whether or not one can be stored in their classroom (in addition to the nurse’s office).
+If they are in multiple classrooms each day, you may want to store one auto-injector in each room to be safe.
+You will also want to make sure that all of your children’s teachers are properly trained in how to administer the epinephrine.

-Planning for EpiPen Use When Outside the Classroom
+Planning for Epinephrine Use When Outside the Classroom

 Planning ahead is key to ensuring that your child will be safe at school in the event of an allergic reaction.
 What plans do you have in place for your children?